How the coronavirus (COVID-19) is affecting the car shipping industry (for Carriers)

 There’s no denying that the coronavirus is a concern, but it can be contained and life can continue as normally as possible if everyone takes responsibility for their actions.

-This guide is going to provide some practical advice for auto transport carriers and answer some of your questions.
+This guide is going to provide some practical advice for car shipping carriers and answer some of your questions related to car shipping during coronavirus (COVID-19).

 What is the coronavirus?

-The coronavirus disease currently being experienced across the world (COVID-19) is one of a family of viruses, common in people and different species of animals.
+The coronavirus, or COVID-19, disease currently being experienced across the world is one of a family of viruses, common in people and different species of animals.
 As you might expect, with a new strain of a virus, there’s still lots to learn.

 It’s been called a pandemic because it’s a new strain of the virus that has emerged to infect people and is spreading worldwide.
 It’s spreading because we have no pre-existing immunity against the new virus.